skienzmatishun/rippreport/content/p/kristy-haygood-is-not-qualified/index.md

 ---
-title: KRISTY HAGOOD IS NOT QUALIFIED TO BE A JUDGE -- Part 1
+title: KRISTI HAGOOD IS NOT QUALIFIED TO BE A JUDGE -- Part 1
 date: 2026-05-07
 thumbnail: img/kristy-hagood-is-not-qualified.png
 summary: "This is a product of rippreport.com, produced by Francis Paul Ripp, in conjunction with: Alabama Exposure and Accountability LLC.
 We operate as an independent, not for profit consumer organization.
 No political group, candidate for office or outside source has contributed to this post.
 We are NOT attorneys and do not give legal council.
 We are ADVOCATES for justice.
 The Duty to Seek Justice"